|reflection (Photo credit: greg westfall.)|

 While perusing Tumblr recently, I saw a post titled "This is why a lot of people hate atheists."
 It seems that an atheist parent was unhappy to receive a permission slip from his child's school to attend a Christian presentation on the origins of Easter.
 He responded to the school chaplain by expressing how little he thought of the Christian faith in a very funny way.
-You can see the permission slip and the subsequent email exchange here, and I expect you will enjoy it.
+You can see the permission slip and the subsequent email exchange here (update: it appears that this content was deleted for some reason).

 The author of the Tumblr post agreed that the parent was funny but had this to say:

 Please don’t do that.
 You’re being a dick for no reason.He goes on to say that he would probably let his child attend such a trip, and he has some advice for the rest of us:

 Whatever you decide, please don’t handle it like that guy up there...that kind of person is the reason why a lot of religious people hate atheists.It is certainly possible that some people hate atheists because some atheists behave in this manner.
 It is also possible that many people hate atheists because some of us oppose church-state violations and work to promote secularism.
 And as we have seen time and time again, some people hate atheists merely because we are atheists.